sagnikbanerjee15/Finder/others/Future Changes.md

 - Merge contigs and split them to speed up processing
 - Parallelize over several nodes - useful for HPCs
 - Group transcripts into correct set of genes.
+- Modify SAM files to contain only mappings - no sequence and no quality scores